Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

             return win_string, ROLE_STRINGS_PLURAL[ROLE_SUMMONER]
         end
     end)

-    hook.Add("Initialize", "SummonerClientInitialize", function()
+end

+ROLE.translations = {
+    ["english"] = {
-        LANG.AddToLanguage("english", "ev_win_summoner", "The {role}'s army of minions has won them the round!") end) end
+        "ev_win_summoner" = "The {role}'s army of minions has won them the round!"
+    }
+}
 ```

 The first hook (`TTTEventFinishText`) is used to control the text to show in the row on the Events tab itself.
 We recommend using a translateable string (as we do in the example) but that is not strictly necessary.
-The `Initialize` hook in the example above is only used to set up the translation string to use.
+Don't forget to use the role translations system ([detailed above](#Translations)) to set up the translation string to use.

 The second hook (`TTTEventFinishIconText`) is used to control the text that shows when you hover over the icon in the row on the Events tab.
 The second hook's first return value is the name of a translation string and in most cases doesn't need to be changed at all.
 In the most common case the only thing you need to do is return the plural string for the winning role (or team) as the second return value.

 #### Round Result Message

 The final hook to set up our custom win condition is the one that displays the winning message in the top-right of the screen.
 It also prints the winning team to the server console, but that's not something the players will see.
-This hook is on the server side but requires a translation to be set up on the client side (after the addon has initialized) for the actual message to display.
+This hook is on the server side but requires a translation to be set up on the client side (using the role translation system [detailed above](#Translations)) for the actual message to display.

 The standard name we use for the translation string for this is the same as the win condition identifier global, but in all lowercase.
 In our example, that would be `win_summoner`.
 When we set up the translation we deliberately use a placeholder for the role name so that the role can be renamed dynamically.
 We then have to pass the role string for our role when we use the translation.
 The full example of the hook and the translation string setup can be seen below: